 Pricing and Availability

-VidNotes is available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
-Android is coming soon.
+VidNotes is on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+Android is now live on Google Play.
 Pricing is $9.99 per month or $49.99 per year, with a free trial.
-For a legal team processing multiple depositions per month, this represents a small fraction of the cost of additional paralegal hours for manual review.
+For a legal team processing multiple depositions per month, that's a small fraction of the cost of additional paralegal hours for manual review.

 Frequently Asked Questions